strongbox/strongbox-docs/Maven-2-Layout-Provider.md

 Our implementation of the Maven 2 layout provider does not support Maven 1.x versions, since they have long reached an end-of-life.

+## Custom Features

+This layout provider also indexes the artifacts using the Lucene-based [[Maven Indexer]] as explained below.

 ## Maven 2 Search Providers

 Please, be aware that the Maven 2 layout provider (unlike most of the other layout providers) supports two search providers: